WCGA/knowledge-base/docs/intro.rst

 The West Coast Ocean Data Portal (WCODP) is a project of the `West Coast Governors Alliance on Ocean Health <http://www.westcoastoceans.org/>`_ (WCGA).
 The WCGA and the WCODP promote communication and knowledge sharing between West Coast ocean data managers, partners, and users, known as the `West Coast Ocean Data Network <http://network.westcoastoceans.org/>`_.

-The West Coast Ocean Data Portal is a unique and valuable resource on the West Coast because it focuses on regional data sets for cross-boundary, multi-discipline, and multi-agency issues such as marine debris, sea-level rise adaptation, oil spill response, and marine spatial planning.
+The West Coast Ocean Data Portal is a unique and valuable resource on the West Coast because it focuses on regional data sets for cross-boundary, multi-discipline, and multi-agency issues such as marine debris, sea-level rise adaptation, ocean acidification, and marine spatial planning.

 The WCODP does not store a copy of data sets or metadata.
 Instead, it displays key descriptive information about the data and points users to the original source using the metadata as the "road map."